 Work Phone: 832-249-5222

-Eric Farias is the Assistant Chief Engineer at the TC Energy Center.
+Eric Farias is the Chief Engineer at Pennzoil Place with JLL.

 After graduating from Universal Technical Institute in 2002 with an HVAC Certification, Eric began his career as an Apprentice Plant Operator at The Hyatt Regency Downtown where he went on to earn his 3rd Grade Stationary Engineer License.
 In 2006, he left the Hospitality industry to join PM Realty Group as an Operations Engineer, where he gained valuable insight into office building operations and, after 11 months Eric was promoted, to Assistant Chief Engineer for the Chase Center building.